FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 module.exports = router;
 ```

-Replace the parameter `<YOUR_FUSIONAUTH_URL>` with the URL your FusionAuth instance is located at (normally `http://localhost:9011` for local docker installs).
+Replace the parameter `<YOUR_FUSIONAUTH_URL>` with the URL your FusionAuth instance is located at (normally `http://localhost:9011` for local Docker installs).
 Replace `<YOUR_FUSION_API_KEY>` with the API key created earlier.

-This code sets up a FusionAuth client link, so that we can read the user's consent information from [the API](https://fusionauth.io/docs/v1/tech/apis/consents#retrieve-a-user-consent).
-It also creates a `/users/me` route, which is used to retrieve the users profile information.
+This code sets up a FusionAuth client link so that we can read the user's consent information from [the API](https://fusionauth.io/docs/v1/tech/apis/consents#retrieve-a-user-consent).
+It also creates a `/users/me` route, which is used to retrieve the user's profile information.
 In the route, we grab the `user` object from the `req` parameter.
 Recall this was added by Passport earlier in the setup.
 Then we make a call to the FusionAuth API to retrieve the user's consent information, passing in the user's `id` as the parameter.
-We simply stringify the user object and consents and send it to the `me` handlebars template to render.
-In a production app, you'd want to display this a bit nicer, and maybe search for the specific fields and consents you want to display.
+We stringify the user object and consents and send them to the `me` handlebars template to render.
+In a production app, you'd want to display this a bit more nicely and maybe search for the specific fields and consents you want to display.
 You'd access a user's consents exactly the same way, through the API, when determining what kind of marketing channel they'd prefer.
-This would typically be called in a background worker process, or serverless function.
+This would typically be called in a background worker process or serverless function.

 We need to create the handlebars template for this route.
 Create a new file in the "views" folder, called `me.hbs`.
 Add the following code to the file: